syncfusion-content/uwp-docs/uwp/CellGrid/Interactive-Features.md

 ## Context menu

 Context menu is a customizable menu used for various functionalities.
-The context menu opens when the user right-click the cell or selection of cells in the SfCellGrid.
+The context menu opens when the user right-click the cell or selection of cells in the Excel-like Grid.

 User can add their own menu items and assign to the `CellContextMenu` property.